bfs18/poorman-fish-speech/README.md

 <h1>Poorman Fish Speech</h1>

-### Train a small LM for text-to-speech synthesis in under 24 hours using a GTX 4090 GPU.
+### Train a small LM for TTS in under 24 hours using a GTX 4090 GPU.
 </div>

 ## Changes